20 Aug INNER ACTORS: EXAMPLE #1

 Each of the INNER ACTORS is part of our larger personality, but has its own set of needs and wants, organized in ways that fulfill the needs of the WHOLE personality structure.

-Research indicates that each of us have several INNER ACTORS inside, created unconsciously and automatically, without our awareness, to establish our sense of POWER and control, and to fulfill certain roles in our lives.
+Research indicates that each of us have several INNER ACTORS (personality parts), created unconsciously and automatically over time, without our awareness.
+Our INNER ACTORS appear on the BACK STAGE, FRONT STAGE and FUTURE STAGE of our I-THEATER.
+They play a critical role in our future success.
+Our INNER ACTORS establish our sense of POWER and control, and fulfill certain roles in our lives.